syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

 >**NOTE**
-`InputTransparent` default value is false, custom view event could raise defaultly.
+`InputTransparent` default value is false, custom view event could be raised as default.